-14. The Principles of Praying to Worship God
+8. The Principles of Praying to God and Worshiping Him

-2. When you obtain the Holy Spirit’s enlightenment and illumination during prayer, you should thank God and praise God, and when you enjoy the work of the Holy Spirit, you must prostrate yourself to worship God;
+(1) When one gains the enlightenment and illumination of the Holy Spirit during prayer, they should thank and praise God.
+When enjoying the work of the Holy Spirit, they must lie prostrate and worship God;

 Relevant Words of God: